I have one tiny problem with smoothies. Drinking smoothies don’t go hand in hand with my routine of drinking coffee/black tea.

 So, why did I choose exactly these ingredients for making this super refreshing beetroot apple smoothie?

 Beetroot – raw or cooked, there is a real dilemma here!
 If you like beetroot and don’t mind its fibrous texture, choose fresh beetroot.
 If you aren’t so sure you’re going to like it, you should definitely cook it.
 This will make your smoothie more creamy.
-Allow it to cool completely before putting it to the smoothie.
+Allow it to cool completely before putting it into the smoothie.

 Ginger – Gives an almost unnoticeable dose of spiciness and counteracts with a slightly earthy taste of beetroots.
 In this recipe, I use freshly grated ginger.
-It’s better in smoothies than the powdered one, trust me.
+It’s better in smoothies than the powdered ones, trust me.

 Lemon – gives freshness.

 Final flavor – quite refreshing, especially if served cold.

 Texture – thick and full.
 A banana gives it a bit of creaminess.
 Definitely thicker than an average smoothie.